-There are no outfalls added by revision.
-There are no outfalls deleted by this revision.
+There are no outfalls added or deleted by this permit renewal.

 The following tables present details for each proposed and/or existing outfall.
 Specific information, including location, regarding each outfall and facility is also found in Section 5, Section 12, and Section 21 of the CSMO/NPDES permit.